wp-plugins/wp2yt-uploader/readme.txt

 4. The new expansion section, with the new linked in rounded icon

 == Changelog ==
+= 1.3.2 =
+* Added pre-defined classes for easy icon styling - October 29th, 2013
+* Check <a href="http://www.evan-herman.com/wp-svg-icons/"> the demo page </a> for more information.

 = 1.3.1 =
 * Fixed inconsistency with new rounded Linked in icon - October 23rd, 2013